MicrosoftDocs/azure-devops-yaml-schema/task-reference/bash-v3.md

 :::moniker range="<=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Run a Bash script on macOS, Linux, or Windows.
+Use this task to run a Bash script on macOS, Linux, or Windows.
 <!-- :::editable-content-end::: -->

 :::moniker-end